 Have you ever called technical support to troubleshoot a problem?
 It never fails that after hours of working by myself to no avail, three minutes on the phone with a pro will solve the issue.
 Most of the time, it’s not that I completely don't know what I an doing.
 I just need fresh eyes to help me think through the problem or reveal one tiny nugget of information that I am blind to.

 I find that homeschooling is very much like troubleshooting technology problems.
-When you hit a snag in the homeschool routine, sometimes it simply takes a little help to think through the problem.
+When you hit a snag in the homeschool routine, sometimes it simply takes a little help to think through the problem and find the homeschool tips you are overlooking.
 It’s not that you don’t know how...it’s just that you need fresh eyes.

 Let me be your fresh eyes today.
 Let me offer that nugget you haven't considered.
 Let’s consider common problems that homeschool moms face every day and troubleshoot together.